 Let’s just start with this one and get it out of the way.
 It sounds like one of the most horrifying, grueling film shoots of all time.
 Nobody was prepared for the lengths the movie would go to, let alone the lengths the crew and the director would go to in order to achieve the desired shocks.
 Director Ruggero Deodato has admitted that he was pretty careless making this movie and that animals should not have been killed on screen just to get a reaction out of the audience, but they were.
 Actor Carl Gabriel York even became convinced that Deodato was actually going to kill him and so he kept all his money with him at all times and had a plan in place incase he needed to take off into the jungle.
 I’d love to see this movie structured as a courtroom drama, given that Deodato was taken to court to prove that he had not made a snuff film, with the behind the scenes insanity told through flashbacks.

 Don’t get me wrong, there’s a lot of interesting stuff that went on behind the scenes of the making of the original Elm Street, particularly the stories that inspired it and how long it was passed around Hollywood before it eventually got made.
-But I think there’s even more potential for greatness in an indie comedy about Nightmare on Elm Street 2.
-There’s so much to be explored here, so much unintentional comedy when you think about the fact that everyone—aside from Mark Patton and maybe screenwriter David Chaskin—claims they were clueless as to the film’s very obvious, fairly blatant homoerotic subtext.
-There’d be an element of drama, of course, as the pressure on Patton to make this work was very real, as well as the overall pressure of turning an indie horror that was still making a name for itself into a major franchise.
+And we’ve even seen the film analyzed in Scream, Queen!
+My Nightmare on Elm Street.
+But I think there’s even more potential for greatness in a comedy chronicling the making of Nightmare on Elm Street 2.
+There’s so much to be explored here, so much unintentional comedy when you think about the fact that so many members of the production were clueless as to the film’s very obvious, fairly blatant homoerotic subtext.
+There’d be an element of drama, of course, as the pressure on Patton to make this work was very real, as well as the overall pressure of turning a proper that was still making a name for itself into a major franchise.

 The making of Poltergeist

 The Poltergeist curse is infamous.
-Just about everything terrible that could have happened to the cast and crew did happen, but most of it happened afterward.
+Just about everything terrible that could have happened to the cast and crew did happen, but most of it happened after the fact.
 I don’t want to beat a dead horse.
 The interesting story, to me, still lies in the goings on behind the scenes of Poltergeist itself.
 Because, over thirty years later, how much do we really know about it?
-Debate still rages as to whether Tobe Hooper or Steven Spielberg actually directed the film—although fans tend to lean heavily toward Spielberg.
+Debate still rages as to whether the late Tobe Hooper or Steven Spielberg actually directed the film.
 This has gone on forever.
 While Poltergeist was still in theaters, Fangoria was reporting on rumors of who was actually directing it.
 There’s a lot of room for artistic license in a potential feature adaptation.
 Imagine how much fun it could be to see the story of Poltergeist told in multiple, completely different ways from different crew members.
-Or it could be a mystery/thriller, structured around one crew member trying to get to the bottom of things and uncover the truth behind whoever is actually directing this film.

 The making of Whatever Happened to Baby Jane